 - Catch Bluegills, Don’t Feed Them – Every experienced angler knows that bluegills are bait thieves, especially when they’re not what you’re fishing for.
 If you’re fishing for bluegills and you’re using worms then you will need to present the bait right on the hook to prevent theft.
 You don’t want to just thread the worm onto the hook, this will prevent the worm’s ability to move about and attract bluegills.
 Instead place the worm on the hook in a pleated manner, this will allow the worm to attract bluegills and provide easy access to the hook.

-- Don’t be in a Rush – When using lures to catch bluegills it’s important to retrieve slowly.
+- Don’t Be in a Rush – When using lures to catch bluegills it’s important to retrieve slowly.
 This is due to the fact that bluegills mostly eat things that are slow moving.
 Bluegills, like many other pan fish aren’t used to chasing down food.
 Remember, just keep it slow and steady when using lures for bluegills and you’ll start hitting them in no time.

 - Size Does Matter – No matter what they say, size does matter when it comes to fishing for bluegills.
 You’ll want to use jigs that are no bigger than 1/32 ounce.
 When fishing with live bait you’ll want to use either #8 sized hooks or #12 hooks.
 Fortunately, both sets of hooks can be found on Amazon for an affordable price.
-Check out Gamakatsu’s #8 hooks, and Eagle Claw’s #12 hooks.
+Check out Gamakatsu’s #8 hooks, and Gamakatsu’s #12 hooks.

 Bluegill Fishing All-Time Records

-Below are the current top 5 record caught bluegill according to Land Big Fish.
+Below are the current top five record caught bluegill according to Land Big Fish.
 The records below are based on catches only in the United States and there may have been record caught bluegills that were never reported or improperly reported.
 You can view more bluegill records by visiting the Land Big Fish website.

 #1 – T.S.
 Hudson in the USA on 4-9-1950 caught a 4.12 lbs. bluegill in Lake Ketona